Leafwise de Rham cohomology of generic Reeb foliations: On the big phase space

 In this part, we will consider the contact pair $(\lambda,\psi)$ allowing the contact distribution $\xi := \ker \lambda$ to vary.
-We call the set of such pairs is the \emph{big phase space} of contact pairs.
+We call the set of such pairs the \emph{big phase space} of contact pairs.
+(See \cite{do-oh:reduction} for the advent of this usage of the term big and small phase spaces.)